Capital Allocation · Intelligence

 In AI infrastructure, scarce compute, fabrication, and memory capacity create durable enterprise value.

 This is why companies such as NVIDIA, TSMC, Micron, and SK Hynix represent structurally advantaged positions.
+They control infrastructure that others depend on but cannot easily replicate.
+They regulate system expansion.
+Over time, these controllers capture disproportionate economic value relative to participants.

 The formal doctrine behind this allocation lens is defined at the institutional level through the Scarcity-Adjusted PEG framework.

-Read the institutional doctrine here →
+Read the institutional doctrine at exmxc.ai →

 This doctrine reflects a principle that has governed every successful acquisition and allocation decision I have made.